 I find that when I see a possible subject for an interesting shot, I disengage part of my brain, and I ignore the details.
 My eyes flick over the scene, looking for shapes, patterns, colours, light and form.
 I shuffle these elements around in my mind’s eye and see how they fit together.
 In this way I quickly and almost sub-consciously get a feel for the scene and composing a photo becomes a more natural process.

 How do I do this?
-Recently I visited a local art gallery and explored the grounds looking for some interesting scenes to illustrate what I mean.
+Recently I visitedand explored the grounds looking for some interesting scenes to illustrate what I mean.
 Below you will see three different scenes.
 For each scene I have illustrated and annotated my thought process.

 Starting wide I assess the big picture, then I zoom in on the photo I want.
 I describe what compositional elements I think are important in the final photos and I try to explain why.
 These are a look inside my head as I go through the thought process of capturing a photograph.

 Flowers and Rubber Duckie